 - A. Design and Engineering of formwork is the responsibility of the Contractor.
 Design and construct formwork, shoring and bracing to conform to Contract Documents and building code requirements.
-Design for construction loads, lateral pressure, and requirements of the applicable building code.
-Contractor is responsible for formwork camber calculations. - B. Drawings show the design requirements and dimensions for structural strength, but structural drawings do not show all detail dimensions to fit intricate Architectural and mechanical detail.
+Design for construction loads, lateral pressure, and requirements of the applicable building code. - B. Drawings show the design requirements and dimensions for structural strength, but structural drawings do not show all detail dimensions to fit intricate Architectural and mechanical detail.
 Contractor shall so construct the concrete work that it will conform to the clearance required by the Architectural, Mechanical and Electrical design. - C. Maximum deflection of facing materials forming concrete surfaces exposed to view shall be 1/240 of the center-to-center span between structural members of the formwork.